Disappearance of Lauren Spierer

-Lauren Spierer (born January 17, 1991) is an American woman who disappeared on June 3, 2011, following an evening at Kilroy’s Sports Bar in Bloomington, Indiana.
+Lauren Elizabeth Spierer (born January 17, 1991) is an American woman who disappeared on June 3, 2011, following an evening at Kilroy's Sports Bar in Bloomington, Indiana.
 At the time, Spierer was a 20-year-old student at Indiana University.
 Though her disappearance generated national press coverage, Spierer is presumed dead and her case remains unsolved.

-History
+Background

-Lauren Spierer was born January 17, 1991, to Charlene and Robert Spierer; her father was an accountant.
+Lauren Elizabeth Spierer was born January 17, 1991, to Charlene and Robert Spierer; her father was an accountant.
 She grew up in Scarsdale, New York, an affluent town in lower Westchester County.
-Spierer graduated from Edgemont High School in 2009 and enrolled at Indiana University, where she was studying textiles merchandising.
-Spierer was active in the Jewish community at IU and had spent the previous spring break planting trees in Israel on behalf of the Jewish National Fund.
+Spierer graduated from Edgemont High School in 2009 and enrolled at Indiana University (IU), where she was studying textiles merchandising.
+Spierer was active in the Catholic community at IU.

 Spierer met her boyfriend, Jesse Wolff, and her friend, Jay Rosenbaum, years earlier at Camp Towanda, a summer camp in the mountain town of Honesdale, Pennsylvania.
-It was there she also met various other future IU students who later became Spierer’s circle of friends when she enrolled at IU in 2009.
+It was there she also met various other future IU students who later became Spierer's circle of friends when she enrolled at IU in 2009.